Microsoft Word symbols cannot be easily typed in using the keyboard.

 This method involves using the symbols dialog box located in the symbols area at the right border of the insert tab.

-Below are steps to insert symbols in word using Insert Symbols.
+Below are steps to insert symbols in MS Word using Insert Symbols.

-NOTE: in the steps below, I’ll illustrate how to insert symbols in word by inserting the greater than or equal to symbol.
+NOTE: in the steps below, I’ll illustrate how to insert symbols in MS Word by inserting the greater than or equal to symbol.
 You can use the same steps to insert any symbol of your choice.

 - STEP 1: Click to position the insertion point at where you want to insert the symbol.
 In this example, we will place the symbol between X and 10 as you can see in the above picture.